Wildlife trade: Asia

 Notable trade hubs of the wildlife trade include Suvarnabhumi Airport in Bangkok, which offers smugglers direct jet service to Europe, the Middle East, North America and Africa.
 The Chatuchak weekend market in Bangkok is a known center of illicit wildlife trade, and the sale of lizards, primates, and other endangered species has been widely documented.
-Trade routes connecting in Southeast Asia link Madagascar to the United States (for the sale of turtles, lemurs, and other primates), Cambodia to Japan (for the sale of slow lorises as pets), and the sale of many species to China.

-Despite international and local laws designed to crack down on the trade, live animals and animal parts – often those of endangered or threatened species – are sold in open-air markets throughout Asia.
-The animals involved in the trade end up as trophies, or in specialty restaurants.
-Some are used in traditional Chinese medicine (TCM).
-Despite the name, elements of TCM are widely adopted throughout East and Southeast Asia, among both Chinese and non-Chinese communities.
+Despite international and local laws designed to crack down on the trade, live animals and animal parts, often those of endangered or threatened species, are sold in open-air markets throughout Asia.

-The trade also includes demand for exotic pets especially birds, and consumption of wildlife for meat.
-Large volumes of fresh water tortoises and turtles, snakes, pangolins and monitor lizards are consumed as meat in Asia, including in specialty restaurants that feature wildlife as gourmet dining.
+The trade also includes exotic pets especially birds.

-Related to the exotic pet trade, captive wildlife are held in sanctuaries which have been involved in illegal wildlife trade.
-In Thailand the Tiger Temple was closed in 2016 due to being accused of clandestine exchange of tigers.
+India

 Africa

 Many African species are traded both within the country of origin and internationally.
 Charismatic mega-fauna are among commonly traded species native to the African continent including African elephants, pangolin, rhinoceros, leopards, and lions.
 Other animals such as vultures play a role in trade, both domestically and internationally.
 In northern Botswana the number of found elephant carcasses increased approximately six times in the years 2014–2018 and the country legalized elephant hunting in May 2019.
 At the same time, the elephants began to die from a mysterious disease that possibly presents a danger to humans.

 Morocco has been identified as a transit country for wildlife moving from Africa to Europe due to its porous borders with Spain.
 Wildlife is present in the markets as photo props, sold for decoration, used in medicinal practices, sold as pets and used to decorate shops.
 Large numbers of reptiles are sold in the markets, especially spur-thighed tortoises.
 Although leopards have most likely been extirpated from Morocco, their skins can regularly be seen sold openly as medicinal products or decoration in the markets.